CPPAlien/ChatKeyboard/README.md

 com.android.support:support-v4:23.1.0
 ```

-###how to use
+###How to use

-Use ChatKeyboardLayout make your layout contains keyboard.
+1, Use ChatKeyboardLayout make your layout contains keyboard.
 ```
 <cn.hadcn.keyboard.ChatKeyboardLayout
         android:id="@+id/kv_bar"